jen3ten/word-frequency/README.md

 ## Purpose

-This C# console app is a text extraction tool that will print the 20 most commonly occuring terms for a given text file, in descending order of frequency.
+This C# console app is a text normalization tool that will print the 20 most commonly occuring terms for a given text file, in descending order of frequency.

 See [NLP, AI, and Machine Learning: What's the Difference?](https://monkeylearn.com/blog/nlp-ai/#:~:text=Natural%20Language%20Processing%20(NLP)%20is,grammar%20checking%2C%20or%20topic%20classification.) for more information about how computers can be used to understand human language in order to interact more effectively with customers or automate tasks.

 ## Requirements

-It reads in a text file, removes stop words, removes all non-alphabetical text, stems words into their root form , computes the frequency of each term, and prints out the 20 most commonly occurring terms in descending order of frequency.
+The application reads in a text file, removes stop words, removes all non-alphabetical text, stems words into their root form , computes the frequency of each term, and prints out the 20 most commonly occurring terms in descending order of frequency.

 ### Stop Words